Lindsey Graham Says He Regrets That John McCain ‘Didn’t Have More Time With President Trump’

 “I regret that he didn’t have more time with President Trump.
 Who knows what would have happened over time?”
 Graham said in an interview with AP.
 He added that McCain had seemed able to forgive his captors in Vietnam, and believes that he would have eventually forgiven Trump as well.

 The relationship between McCain and Trump had long been a toxic one.
 While on the campaign trail, Trump mocked McCain for his capture in Vietnam, saying that he liked people who weren’t captured, people who were winners.
 McCain had long criticized Trump’s policies and beliefs.
-In a speech he gave while accepting the liberty medal from the National Constitution Center, McCain blasted Trump’s worldviews, saying it is: “some half-baked spurious nationalism cooked up by people who would rather find scapegoats than solve problems, as unpatriotic as an attachment to any other tired dogma of the past that Americans consigned to the ash heap of history.”
+In a speech he gave while accepting the liberty medal from the National Constitution Center, McCain blasted Trump’s worldviews, saying it is “some half-baked spurious nationalism cooked up by people who would rather find scapegoats than solve problems, as unpatriotic as an attachment to any other tired dogma of the past that Americans consigned to the ash heap of history.”

 Even after McCain’s passing, their feud continued.
 McCain made it clear he did not want Trump at his funeral.
 Trump issued a curt statement about the senator’s passing and refused to keep the flag lowered at half-staff as is common for the deaths of Congress members.